mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

    echo "✅ Organization A Member ID: ${ORG_A_MEMBER_ID}"
    ```

+   Organization A is now an active member of the blockchain network with established cryptographic identity and governance rights.
+This membership enables the organization to participate in network decisions, create peer nodes, and initiate data sharing agreements with other members.

 3. **Create Peer Nodes for Organization A**:

-   [Peer nodes](https://docs.aws.amazon.com/managed-blockchain/latest/hyperledger-fabric-dev/managed-blockchain-hyperledger-peer-nodes.html) are the backbone of Hyperledger Fabric networks, maintaining local copies of the blockchain ledger and executing smart contracts.
-Each organization requires at least one peer node to participate in blockchain operations, validate transactions, and maintain data integrity.
-The peer node acts as the organization's gateway to the blockchain network, enabling secure communication with other members while maintaining organizational autonomy.
+   [Peer nodes](https://docs.aws.amazon.com/managed-blockchain/latest/hyperledger-fabric-dev/managed-blockchain-hyperledger-peer-nodes.html) are the computational backbone of Hyperledger Fabric networks, maintaining local copies of the blockchain ledger and executing smart contracts.
+Each organization requires at least one peer node to participate in blockchain operations, validate transactions, and maintain data integrity while ensuring organizational autonomy in the distributed network architecture.

    ```bash
    # Create primary peer node for Organization A